Overview - 2020/2021

 Many thanks from a recent Fanshawe College graduate.

-This is a competitive program (at the London Campus only); the number of qualified applicants exceeds the number of seats available.
-Please see www.fanshawec.ca/hcp for descriptions of grades and educational background required for a successful application.OSSD with courses from the College (C), University (U),
+This is a competitive program; the number of qualified applicants exceeds the number of seats available.
+Please see www.fanshawec.ca/hcp for details.OSSD with courses from the College (C), University (U),

 University/College (M), or Open (O) stream WITH:

 - Any Grade 12 English (C) or (U)

 Academic and Career Entrance Certificate (ACE)